-Language and Emotion Study: We are currently recruiting participants between the ages of 15 and 35 who are coping with unique experiences.
+Language and Emotion Study: We are currently recruiting participants between the ages of 15 and 35 coping with psychotic-like experiences.
 We study language and emotion recognition using pen-and-paper tasks, computer games, audio-recorded interview, EEG, and MRI.
-If you are interested in participating, you can learn more here.
-You can also contact us at 212-659-1789 or firstname.lastname@example.org.
+If you are interested in participating, you can learn more here, or you can visit our website.

 Brain Development Study: The purpose of this research study is to identify biological markers for schizophrenia and related mental illnesses.
 We are currently recruiting individuals between the ages of 18 and 40.
 This study involves a series of assessments; including medical and psychiatric history, magnetic resonance imaging (MRI) scan of the brain, blood collection, and a lumbar puncture performed to collect ‘cerebrospinal fluid’ (CSF).
 A lumbar puncture is also known colloquially as a "spinal tap".
 The blood and CSF will be tested for biological markers for schizophrenia and related mental illnesses.

 ProNET Study: Psychosis Risk Outcomes Network, or ProNET, consortium will be based at 27 institutions across the globe, including a site at the Icahn School of Medicine at Mount Sinai, where investigators will characterize phenotypes associated with clinical high risk (CHR) or the prodrome state of schizophrenia in adolescents and young adults.
 This consortium will work to discover biological markers that can help identify those at risk of developing schizophrenia as early as possible, track the progression of symptoms and other outcomes and define targets for treatment development.